fdevin/Crowdfunding-dApp/README.md

 # Additional Configurations Needed ( Contract Preparations )

 Contracts should be configured under constants.ts where FACTORY_CONTRACT_ADDRESS belongs to the CrowdFactory cibtract and the PROJ_CONTRACT_ADDRESS belongs to the deployed contract address.

+RPC Provider should be added in this constants.ts (This refers to ex Infura Polygon RPC provider)

 **PROJECT FEE** — The project fee is configured under hardhat/contracts/crowdfundingFactory.sol.
 The feePercentageAmount variable  will hold the amount using numbers from 1-100 representing the percentage itself.
 For a 2% fee , feePercentageAmount should be denfined as 2.

+**Hardhat Config** — Under this configuration file hardhat.config.js under /hardhat/ folder we need to set your POLYGONSCAN_API_KEY your INFURA_RPC_URL and your wallet private key.
+This is only required when the contracts needs to get deployed and validated.
+# Compiling for FTP server

+1. **Build the project** — The project needs to be built with the command yarn dev.
+This will create a new project called /dist/ where the compied assets will be.
+In order to upload those files to the server we need to edit the index.html to crowdfunding.html.
+This will allow the ftp server to detect this html as another path rather than index.html on the server.
+Images and Assets folders will need to be uploaded to the images and assets folders respectively on the ftp server.